The Handmade Internet

 At Chapter One, we spent the past year doing thesis work in preparation for our next fund, Page Three.

 One of our core thesis areas that I am leading is called Internet of Trust.
-The basic premise our thesis is that:
+The basic premise of our thesis is that:

 Consumer confidence in FAANG companies is at an all-time low.